37 results for Family: Phyllanthaceae. More search options

 PhyllanthaceaeGlochidionNeedlebush, Cheesetreeimage of plant

 PhyllanthaceaeGlochidion puberDisturbed areas.Native of China, Japan, and Taiwan.
 Fearn & Urbatsch (2001) discuss in detail its naturalization in s.
-AL (Mobile County), where it has now been found spreading at several locations (H. Horne, pers. comm., 2014).image of plant
+Alabama (Mobile County), where it has now been found spreading at several locations (H. Horne, pers. comm., 2014).image of plant

 PhyllanthaceaeHeterosaviaimage of plant